valpesendorfer/R-snippets/README.md

-# R-snippets
+### R-snippets
-useful functions and snippets for R
+useful functions and snippets for R - use for your delight!